Oriol Riera: Deportivo

 Riera returned to his country's top division on 7 January 2015, signing on loan to Deportivo de La Coruña until the end of the season.
 On 30 June he agreed to a permanent deal at the Estadio Riazor, having narrowly avoided relegation.

 On 12 August 2016, Riera returned to his former club Osasuna after agreeing to a one-year loan deal.
 He scored his first goal for them on 10 September, but in a 5–2 away loss to Real Madrid.
 He netted another in the 3–3 home draw with Valencia CF (adding an own goal), in a relegation-ending campaign.

 Western Sydney Wanderers

 In July 2017, aged 31, Riera cut ties with Deportivo and joined A-League side Western Sydney Wanderers FC as a marquee player shortly after.
 He scored 15 times in his first season, but his team could only finish seventh.

 In April 2019, the club confirmed that Riera was not renewing his contract.

 Fuenlabrada

 On 25 July 2019, free agent Riera agreed to a one-year contract with second division newcomers CF Fuenlabrada.
 On 10 August of the following year, after just one goal in 35 competitive appearances, he announced his retirement at the age of 34 and the desire to remain associated to the sport as manager.
-In October, he was named assistant coach of Alcorcón's reserves.